torvalds/linux/Documentation/userspace-api/iommufd.rst

 - Manual domain - refers to an iommu domain designated by the user as the target pagetable to be attached to by a device.
-Though currently there are no uAPIs to directly create such domain, the datastructure and algorithms are ready for handling that use case.
+Though currently there are anal uAPIs to directly create such domain, the datastructure and algorithms are ready for handling that use case.

 - In-kernel user - refers to something like a VFIO mdev that is using the